MAF1PT/Vex-Nationals-Analysis/README.md

 | **CCWM** | Calculated Contribution to Win Margin | OPR − DPR.
 Overall contribution to win margin. |

 ## Research Question
-**"How well do WP, AP, and SP actually explain qualification rankings, and is the current tiebreaker system statistically justified?"**
+**"Do AP and SP meaningfully improve qualification rankings beyond WP, and is their current order as tiebreakers statistically justified?"**

 ## Final Conclusion
 WP is doing almost all of the work.
 With r = -0.9176 and R² = 0.8419, Win Points alone explains roughly 84% of the variance in final ranking.
 This confirms that WP is, by a wide margin, the dominant factor in qualification ranking, which makes sense, since it directly reflects match outcomes.
 But the fact that R² isn't 1.0 also confirms that ties exist and a tiebreaker system is genuinely necessary.